 Castello di Rivoli

-The museum is housed in a former residence of the Savoy royal family, originally built in the 11th century and subsequently enlarged in the 17th century on a project by Filippo Juvarra; the castle was severely damaged during the World War II and, after a major restoration, re-opened as a contemporary art centre in 1984.
+The museum is housed in a former residence of the Savoy royal family, originally built in the 11th century and subsequently enlarged in the 17th century on a project by Filippo Juvarra; the castle was severely damaged during World War II and, after a major restoration, re-opened as a contemporary art center in 1984.

 How our readers rate this museum (you can vote)

 More in Turin